Have you ever used an aerosol sunscreen? Then please read this.

-The simple truth is that the popularity of aerosol sunscreen is on the rise.
-They are mess-free, don’t leave sticky hands and on the face of it seem very easy to apply.
+There are also aerosol sunscreens, that are mess-free, don’t leave sticky hands and on the face of it seem very easy to apply.
 But they are not easy to apply properly, with much of the product ending up in the air and their potential for misuse outweighs any benefits.

-I acknowledge that any product used incorrectly can be damaging to your health and to our environment, but aerosol sunscreens are way up there on the danger scale for two main reasons:
+Any product used incorrectly can be damaging to your health and to our environment, but aerosol sunscreens are unique for two reasons:

 - their design means that they can be so easily misused